Jorge Quiroga

-Jorge Fernando Tuto Quiroga Ramírez (born 5 May 1960) is a Bolivian conservative politician and industrial engineer who served as the 62nd president of Bolivia from 2001 to 2002.
-A former member of Nationalist Democratic Action, he previously served as the 36th vice president of Bolivia from 1997 to 2001 under Hugo Banzer and as minister of finance under Jaime Paz Zamora in 1992.
-During the interim government of Jeanine Áñez, he was briefly appointed from 2019 to 2020 as the country's international spokesperson to denounce alleged human rights violations by the previous government.
+Jorge Fernando Tuto Quiroga Ramírez (born Jorge Fernando Quiroga Ramírez; 5 May 1960), known mononymously as Tuto, is a Bolivian industrial engineer and politician who served as the 62nd president of Bolivia from 2001 to 2002.
+He previously served as the 36th vice president of Bolivia under Hugo Banzer from 1997 to 2001.

-Quiroga was a candidate in the 2005 and 2014 presidential elections, in which President Evo Morales was elected for a first and third term respectively.
-In both elections, Quiroga ran on the Christian Democratic Party ticket.
-In the 2020 presidential election, Quiroga ran as a candidate for the Libre21 coalition, but withdrew his candidacy on 11 October 2020 (seven days prior to the election) in an unsuccessful attempt to unify the Bolivian opposition and prevent the socialist MAS-IPSP candidate Luis Arce from emerging victorious.

-He contended for the presidency again in the 2025 presidential election.
-After placing second with around 27% of the votes cast, he was defeated in the runoff against Senator Rodrigo Paz Pereira.
+Born in Cochabamba, Quiroga graduated from Texas A&M University and received an MBA from St. Edward's University.
+He worked at IBM in the US, and upon his return to Bolivia was vice president of projects and investment at Mercantil Santa Cruz.

+Under Jaime Paz Zamora, Quiroga served in the Ministry of Planning as subsecretary of public investment and international cooperation and was minister of finance from March to December 1992.
+He was campaign manager for Hugo Banzer's 1993 presidential campaign and became deputy leader of Nationalist Democratic Action in 1995.
+Banzer named Quiroga as his running mate in the 1997 election, which their ticket won.
+As vice president, Quiroga influenced the administration's economic policy and coca eradication plan.
+His fraught relationship with Banzer nearly led to a split several times.

+In 2001, Banzer resigned due to a terminal cancer diagnosis and Quiroga succeeded to the presidency.
+He was one of the youngest presidents in Bolivian history.
+During his short administration, a national census was conducted and Bolivia unsuccessfully tried to negotiate a natural gas sale to the US.
+Since leaving office in 2002, Quiroga has been a perennial candidate for president in subsequent elections.
+He was the runner-up in 2005, placed third in 2014, and dropped out of the 2009 and 2020 elections.
+He ran again in the 2025 election and advanced to the first-ever ballotage in Bolivian history, being defeated by Rodrigo Paz.

 Background and early life

 Quiroga was born in Cochabamba, Bolivia on 5 May 1960 at 6 am.
 He graduated from Texas A&M University in 1981 with a degree in industrial engineering, becoming the first head of state from that university.
 He went on to work for IBM in Austin, Texas while earning a master's degree in business administration from St. Edward's University.
 He then moved back to Bolivia with his American wife Virginia Gillum.
 He has 4 children: Vanessa Elena, Cristina Andrea, Adriana Patricia and Jorge Cristian.

 Quiroga and Gillum divorced in 2008.
-On 19 April 2025, he married Milena Dobronic, who is of Croatian origin.
+On 19 April 2025, he married Milena Dobronić, who is of Croatian origin.

 Vice President of Bolivia (1997–2001)

-Quiroga was Minister of Finance in 1992.
-He was elected as Vice President of Bolivia in 1997 running on the Nationalist Democratic Action ticket with former dictator Hugo Banzer.
+Quiroga was minister of finance in 1992.
+He was elected as vice president of Bolivia in 1997 running on the Nationalist Democratic Action ticket with former dictator Hugo Banzer.
 At 37, he was the youngest vice president in Bolivia's history.